 Administer this product in a setting with resuscitation equipment and other agents necessary to treat anaphylaxis.
 If a serious hypersensitivity reaction occurs, discontinue ERWINAZE and initiate appropriate therapy.

 Evaluate patients with symptoms compatible with pancreatitis to establish a diagnosis.
 Discontinue ERWINAZE for severe or hemorrhagic pancreatitis manifested by abdominal pain > 72 hours and amylase elevation ≥ 2.0 x ULN.
 Severe pancreatitis is a contraindication to additional asparaginase administration.
 In the case of mild pancreatitis, hold ERWINAZE until the signs and symptoms subside and amylase levels return to normal.
 After resolution, treatment with ERWINAZE may be resumed.

-Glucose intolerance has been reported with ERWINAZE therapy in 2% of patients in clinical trials and in some cases, may be irreversible [see ADVERSE REACTIONS].
+Glucose intolerance has been reported with ERWINAZE therapy in 4% of patients in clinical trials [see ADVERSE REACTIONS] and, in some cases, may be irreversible.
 Monitor glucose levels in patients at baseline and periodically during treatment.
 Administer insulin therapy as necessary in patients with hyperglycemia.

 Use In Specific Populations

 There are no adequate and well-controlled studies of ERWINAZE in pregnant women.
 In embryofetal development studies in rats and rabbits, asparaginase Erwinia chrysanthemi produced embryofetal toxicities and fetal abnormalities.
 ERWINAZE should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.